-Dora Jean Dougherty Strother earned her PhD in Aviation Education in 1955.
+Dora Jean Dougherty Strother was born in St. Paul, Minnesota, and lived in Garden City Long Island, New York, and Winnetka, Illinois, before moving to Fort Worth.
+She earned her PhD in Aviation Education in 1955 at New York University.
 For her academic achievements, Strother earned the Amelia Earhart Award and in 1966 she was awarded the Achievement Award by the American Association of University Women.
 In 1940, Strother received her pilot certificate via the Civilian Pilot Training Program.
 She became the sixth woman in the United States to earn an airline transport pilot license.

 Dora Strother started working at the University of Illinois after the WASP was disbanded.
 There she taught primary, advanced, and instrument flight courses.
 In 1950, Strother studied Aviation Education earning her doctorate from New York University five years later.
 In 1958, she began working for Bell Aircraft as a human factors engineer, where she designed helicopter cockpits.
 She further developed expertise in helicopter flight and became a test pilot for Bell Helicopter company.
-During her thirty-four hours of helicopter flight time, she set two world records for altitude and distance.
+During thirty-four hours of helicopter flight time, she set two world records for altitude (19,406 feet – 5,915 meters) and distance (straight line 404.36 miles – 650.75 kilometers).
 The record for altitude was set in a Bell 47G-3 helicopter.
 After Strothers retirement from Bell Helicopter as Chief of Human Factors Engineering and Cockpit Arrangement, she started serving as a member of the U.S. Army Science Board.

 References and Further Reading: